sergete/pulumi-aws/README.md

 ## Deployment instructions

 The deployment is managed through a GitHub Actions workflow using Pulumi.
 It is triggered manually via the GitHub UI using `workflow_dispatch`.
+If you do not have access to this repository you can clone it and set up in your repository all the variables and secrets needed to run this workflow.

 ### Required repository secrets